 #2 Understand your candidate funnel.

 Expect natural drop-offs at each stage in your candidate funnel.
-Whatever the role - you only need to hire 1one person.
+Whatever the role - you only need to hire one person (unless your goal is to hire several people!).
 So shape your funnel accordingly.
-When the candidate pool is relatively large (e.g., entry-level), you can rely on more interest from job boards, but should expect greater drop-off as you qualify candidates through the funnel.
-On the other hand, for roles with smaller candidate pools (e.g. senior leadership, specialized roles), high funnel drop-off will eliminate candidates quickly, so targeted candidate sourcing is critical.
+When the candidate pool is relatively large (for example with an entry-level job), you can expect more interest from job boards, but should also expect greater drop-off as you qualify candidates through the funnel.
+On the other hand, for roles with smaller candidate pools (senior leadership, specialized roles, etc.) high funnel drop-off will eliminate candidates quickly, so targeted candidate sourcing is critical.

 The shape of your funnel will differ when segmented by sourcing channel.
 There are many ways to source a candidate, not all are equal, and performance can vary by role.
 We recommend: